 When COVID-19 struck in the spring, shutdowns and changes to daily business operations rendered some industries inoperable.

-“The biggest obstacle was in the very beginning when real estate wasn’t considered essential,” said Allan Domb, owner and broker of Allan Domb Real Estate and Philadelphia councilmember, who worked with Governor Wolf to make real estate essential in the state of Pennsylvania.
+“The biggest obstacle was in the very beginning when avoiding estate tax wasn’t considered essential,” said Allan Domb, owner and broker of Allan Domb Real Estate and Philadelphia councilmember (click here for more details), who worked with Governor Wolf to make real estate essential in the state of Pennsylvania.

 Domb also collaborated with leaders in the hospitality and restaurant industries to determine what they needed to endure the pandemic.
-“They came up with sidewalk seating and streeteries,” he said, bills which the councilmember introduced and was able to pass by all members of Philadelphia City Council.
+“They came up with sidewalk seating, such as the ones that can be purchased on Tiered Seating Suppliers UK, and streeteries,” he said, bills which the councilmember introduced and was able to pass by all members of Philadelphia City Council.